reallyjosh4real/Twitter_Bot/README.md

 After visualizing topics with scattertext I decided to take just Apple Support data and run hard and soft clustering on the text data to see if one would be better at predicting cluster trends in data for more accurate responses.

 ## Model
+I decided to try both a hard and a soft clustering machine learning technique on my text to see if given the same k topics would one be more interpretable.

 ### K-means / Hard Clustering
 I first plotted distortion of my X_train in reference to cluster number to visualy see where the elobow of inflection seemed to be.
 I chose 13 as my number of topics because it is the point in which distortion is at its lowest.